 Inform all Parties

 Make sure that all parties are informed that need to be notified of any changes in your business infrastructure.
-Consider customers, stakeholders, staff, and management when you are sending out notifications ad updates regarding the situation.
+Consider customer service, stakeholders, staff, and management when you are sending out notifications ad updates regarding the situation.

 Make sure that all parties are informed using messaging systems and platforms that are relevant to them.
 If you have an emergency notification system in place, you may have already segmented various audiences into relevant categories so that you can message them all at the click of a button.

 If you envisage the problem lasting a while, you may be able to schedule updates into the future to keep key people informed as often as necessary.

 Once this problem has been resolved, restructure your infrastructure and IT team in order to maximise preventative measures for potential future IT infrastructure problems.
 Take a look at all the reasons that this failure took place, and edit your business continuity plan in accordance to increase is efficiency and prevent future problems.

 See how RedFlag can help you protect what matters most.